uwx-node-modules/eslint-plugin-lmjson/README.md

 ## Usage

-Add `yaml` to the plugins section of your `.eslintrc` configuration file.
+Add `lmjson` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {